AlphaGameDeveloper/AlphaGame.dev/_posts/2023-09-25-jekyll-the-new-way-to-website.md

+---
+layout: post
+title: Jekyll, the New Way to Website?
+---
+{% raw %}
 <!-- wp:paragraph -->
 <p>Static web pages -- We know them, we love them.
 (Most of us.).
 If you have used GitHub pages, some file server like the ones at universities, you've (most likely) used one.<!--more-->  They are great, because they don't use many resources in the backend.
 All they really do is regurgitate a file hosted on the server.
 They can be great to code individually, not they're not perfect.  <em>Not by a long shot.</em>  Not until Jekyll comes around!</p>
 <!-- /wp:paragraph -->